Harshil-Jani/GSoC-2.0/src/preface.md

 # Preface

-Google summer of code is an annual open source program and I am obliged to get selected for this twice in consecutive years.
+Google summer of code is an annual open source coding program and I am obliged to get selected for this, twice in consecutive years.
+But throughout reading the entire book, Please keep in mind about the fact that Open Source and Computer Science is the real big picture.
+All the things of which you would be thinking would matter are just a part of small pool.
+This does not make anyone more or less previlaged than other who was not into such places.

 Last Year, I have crafted a journey book which reflected my work, project and daily deeds and efforts with it.
 I don't know how many people read it or even if that helped or not.
 But, what I have found is a factor for personal growth and memories.
 It worked as a diary where I just flushed out my feelings.
 I never thought to craft any of my documentation work in public interest and this at some times feels so wrong.
 So, After all the nitty gritty learnings, I can assure that